 Victoria's mental health services annual report 2019-20 is the fifth to be tabled.
 It provides an overview of Victorian Government-funded mental health services and the Victorians who accessed them for treatment, care and support in 2019-20, and of the significant impact that the coronavirus (COVID-19) pandemic has had on the delivery of public mental health services.

-Victoria's mental health services annual report 2016-17 also provides an update on a range of initiatives under Victoria's 10-year mental health plan, including work to reduce suicide in local communities, positive wellbeing for LGBTI Victorians, improving access to services, and delivering programs to make Victoria’s mental health services safer for consumers and staff.
+Victoria's mental health services annual report 2019-20 also provides an overview of the initiatives being delivered as part of Victoria's 10-year mental health plan, including work to reduce suicide in local communities, support and strengthen our mental health workforce and improve resilience, social and emotional wellbeing and mental health in the Victorian Aboriginal community.

-The mental health data we collect helps us to understand who accesses our services and how, the service settings and circumstances in which treatment is provided, and whether that treatment results in better outcomes.
-It also tells us about demand for, and use of, our services.
+The mental health data we collect helps us to understand who accesses public mental health services (and how), the service settings and the circumstances in which treatment is provided.
+It also tells us about demand for, and use of, services.